 The Foodie Experience

 Situated just west of the Strip in Chinatown, Partage is a local favorite among foodies all over the city.
-I recently visited for a press tasting and was astonished by the attention to detail and layer of flavors found in each course.
+I recently visited for a hosted media tasting and was astonished by the attention to detail and layer of flavors found in each course.
 The restaurant offers three, five and seven-course options, so there’s a meal option for every budget (three-course meals start at $70 with optional add-one and upgrades for an additional charge).
 Menus generally change every month, so there’s always something new to try on every single visit.
 If you’re dining with a group, the private room comfortably seats up to 12 people, and the table projection can be customized for your party.
 If you’re looking for a truly memorable date night or small celebration, try the Chef’s Table.
 You'll get a direct view into the kitchen so you can watch the chefs make their delightful masterpieces.

 The Neighborhood Experience